What We'll Cover

 Monitoring team-level performances is very similar.
 Game results are the most basic indicator of a team’s ability.
 However, to pick up on the long-term changes that are not the product of chance by two teams, we consider the randomness of these results.

-You can see the result of the Nets consistent off-the-court & injury issues for most of the season, the Grizzlies breakout season behind their First Team All-Star, Ja Morant, & the Celtics going on a historic run in the second half of the season, despite their early struggles.
+You can see the result of the Nets consistent off-the-court and injury issues for most of the season, the Grizzlies breakout season behind their First Team All-Star, Ja Morant, and the Celtics going on a historic run in the second half of the season, despite their early struggles.

 Team - Level Play Style